-Bwosai greeted all of us with a warm smile, but she gave Amy an affectionate arm squeeze, like a proud Thai mother welcoming her daughter home.
+Bwosai greeted all of us warmly, but she gave Amy an affectionate arm squeeze and a grin, like any proud mother welcoming her daughter home.

 According to Amy and Boom, one of the greatest drivers of change in Mae Tha in recent years has been the growing demand for organic and local produce in Chiang Mai and elsewhere.
 The villagers now sell their produce at a twice-weekly organic market in the city, and run a CSA, too (with ISDSI and CrossFit Chiang Mai serving as two of the drop sites for the CSA).
 At last count, there are almost 60 CSA member households in Chiang Mai alone.

 But unfortunately, the growing demand isn’t the only reason many farmers shifted from conventional cash-cropping to organic, sustainable permaculture; many of them made the switch after becoming seriously ill from handling the required pesticides.
-Although the transition hasn’t been without bumps in the road, over the years, a strong farmers’ co-op has developed to provide support and to share organic farming practices.
+After a generation of watching family after family suffer through the damage wreaked by pesticide-coated seeds, they decided that enough was enough.
+The transition hasn’t been without bumps in the road, but over the years, a strong farmers’ co-op has developed to provide support and to share organic farming practices.

-Bwosai was one of the first farmers to participate in the co-op.
-Her farm has been organic for about two decades, and her pride in her family’s hard work is palpable.
+Bwosai was one of the first farmers to participate in the co-op back in the 1990s.
+Her farm has now been organic for about two decades, and her pride in her family’s hard work is palpable.